jina-ai/jina/docs/fundamentals/client/third-party-client.md

 * Compile them with [protoc](https://grpc.io/docs/protoc-installation/) and precise to which programming language you want to compile them.
 * Add the generated files to your project and import them in your code.

-you should finally be able to communicate with your Flow using the gRPC protocol.
+You should finally be able to communicate with your Flow using the gRPC protocol.
 You can find more information on the gRPC `message` and `service` that you can use to communicate in the  [Protobuf documentation](../../proto/docs.md).

-If you want to create a gRPC client in another language, you will need to compile the You can find the `jina.proto`

 (flow-graphql)=
 ## GraphQL